We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Gas vs. Electric

 Similar to electric cars, electric riding lawn mowers are becoming more popular.
-Instead of using a gasoline-powered engine, they use a battery-powered motor and “refuel” via a standard 120-volt outlet.
-They offer a bevy of advantages over their gas-powered cousins.
-In addition to being greener, they also require less maintenance.
+Instead of a gasoline-powered engine, they use a battery-powered motor and “refuel” via a standard 120-volt outlet.
+In addition to being greener, a battery-powered riding lawn tractor or zero-turn mower will also require less maintenance.
 There’s no need to change the oil or replace the spark plugs, battery, air filter, and drive belts, which saves a significant amount of money in maintenance costs.
-They’re also cheaper to operate since owners won’t be purchasing fuel to power an electric mower.
-Electric mowers are also significantly quieter than gas mowers.
+They’re also cheaper to operate since you don’t need to purchase fuel while also being significantly quieter.

 The main drawback of an electric mower is power and longevity—you won’t be able to mow a larger yard on a single charge.
-Electric mowers are limited to about 1 hour of use, which is enough to mow about 1 acre.
-Maneuvering around obstacles such as thick grass, inclines, and flower beds requires more effort and drains the battery faster.
-For thicker lawns, you may not get the same quality cut as you would with a gas-powered mower.
+Unless they use multiple batteries, electric mowers are often limited to about 1 hour of use, which is enough to mow about 1 acre.
+Keep in mind that maneuvering around obstacles such as thick grass, inclines, and flower beds also requires more effort and drains the battery faster.
+Additionally, you may not get the same quality cut as you would with a gas-powered mower if your lawn is particularly thick.

 Cutting Width